 “They stop me even when am not wearing my shorts to mock me and tell me to act like a man.
 I can wear anything I want!”

 I ask Pule if he confronted the police about the unfair treatment.

-I look at Fani and notice the melting soap dripping through his clenched fist.
-He's unusually quiet and I ask him why.
+I look at Fani and at the melting soap dripping through his clenched fist.
+He’s unusually quiet and I ask him why.

 Something has changed in his community and Fani is afraid.
 The people he thought were his friends don’t treat him the same.
 Two people even blamed him and other gay people for causing the coronavirus.

 “They said God is angry especially with us.
 It’s not fair that many people blame gay people for natural disasters and the issues in society.
 People keep throwing Sodom and Gomorrah at me, but where’s the tolerance and mercy?

 “I am exhausted.
 Do you know any working shelters for the gay community?”
 Fani looks at us, waiting, expecting.
 But we shake our heads.